 I want as many of you as possible to have a stress free, successful and long term investing career.

-I’d rather that, than 3 people become rich as fuck on the back of what I say, but everyone else loses money.
+I’d rather that, than 3 people become rich on the back of what I say, but everyone else loses money.

 The majority of my investments in the stock market are in funds.
 Having invested in shares over the years, I’ve found I’m not any worse off by going for funds, and I’ve saved myself about 20 hours a week of research and trading.